dario-marvin/MachineLearningDigits/README.md

 ### Dataset extraction

 Of course, it would be unthinkable to manually save the pixels of every single digit in the sequence, so we used image processing instead.
-As a first step, for every pixel row in the image we compute the mean of the values of the pixels composing it, and select those with a value smaller than a fixed threshold, i.e. whose pixels are generally light and thus do not contain numbers.
-To visualize this process, we colored in white the lines that are supposed not contain numbers in the previous image
+As a first step, for every row of pixels composing the image we compute its mean.
+If there are only clear pixels, i.e. it is not a row containing numbers, its mean will be relatively high (remember white RBG value is 255 and black is 0).
+If instead we cross some darker pixels, the mean will be lower.

+Thus we select all rows with mean pixel value higher than a fixed threshold and color them in white, to show how the process works.

 <p align="center">
   <img src="https://github.com/dario-marvin/MachineLearningDigits/blob/master/page1_modified_ex.png">